yannickrud/TDT4173-bretzel-baguette/README.md

+# TDT4173 - Modern machine learning in practice

-Description of the files given to students
+## Description of the files given to students

-README.md - this file
+`README.md` - this file

+### Mandatory

-data/kernel/receivals.csv - training data
+`data/kernel/receivals.csv` - training data
-data/kernel/purchase_orders.csv - imporant data that contains whats ordered
+`data/kernel/purchase_orders.csv` - imporant data that contains whats ordered

+### Optional

-data/extended/materials.csv - optional data related to the different materials data/extended/transportaton.csv - optional data related to transporation
+`data/extended/materials.csv` - optional data related to the different materials `data/extended/transportaton.csv` - optional data related to transporation

+### Submission

-data/prediction_mapping.csv - mapping used to generate submissions data/sample_submission.csv - demo submission file for Kaggle, predicting all zeros
+`data/prediction_mapping.csv` - mapping used to generate submissions `data/sample_submission.csv` - demo submission file for Kaggle, predicting all zeros

+### Additional information

-Dataset definitions and explanation.docx - a documents that gives more details about the dataset and column names
+`Dataset definitions and explanation.pdf` - a documents that gives more details about the dataset and column names
-Machine learning task for TDT4173.docx - brief introduction to the task kaggle_metric.ipynb - the score function we use in the Kaggle competition
+`Machine learning task for TDT4173.pdf` - brief introduction to the task `kaggle_metric.py` - (initially kaggle_metric.ipynb) - the score function we use in the Kaggle competition

 ## ML Model Features